top of page

 Berkshire Opera Festival Orchestra

 BOF is committed to a Board of Directors that reflects the diversity of our community, and we welcome your inquiries.
-If you have a passion for opera, supporting the arts in the Berkshires, and would like to make an investment in our future by becoming a member of Berkshire Opera Festival’s Board of Directors, contact BOF Executive Director Abigail Rollins to learn more.
+If you have a passion for opera, supporting the arts in the Berkshires, and would like to make an investment in our future by becoming a member of Berkshire Opera Festival’s Board of Directors, please contact us.

 FIRST VIOLINS